hörbert pcb

-The electronics of the new hörbert, identifiable by the imprint V2.0, uses the ESP32 processor from Espressif.
-Many interfaces are led outward so that we can continue to offer expansions for hörbert in the future, as we have always done.
+hörbert’s electronics, identifiable by the imprint V2.x or V3.x, use the ESP32 processor from Espressif.
+Many interfaces are routed to the outside, so that we can offer expansions for hörbert in the future as well, just as we have always done.

-hörbert can be finely configured with our Playlist-Language PlaLa.
-We are constantly expanding PlaLa with more commands.
+hörbert can be configured down to the finest detail with our playlist language PlaLa.
+We are constantly extending PlaLa with more commands.

 Tinkerport